asia-pacific-energy-research-centre/power-model/README.md

 If there is an error message saying the model is infeasible, check your model data.
 You can also double check the process_log_{economy}_{scenario}.txt file for outputs from the solving process.
 If the model is infeasible, the results files will not be written and you will get a "file not found" error message or something.
 This is your clue that the model did not solve.
 You always want to see a message in the solver output saying "OPTIMAL LP SOLUTION FOUND".

+You may find issues with the 'datafile_from_python_ECONOMYNAME_SCENARIO.txt' file not being created and this causing the solver to not work.
+One possible reason that is hard to spot is that installing/uninstalling otoole might fix it. this is because when otoole is installed it seems to record the location of itself in its code.
+So if you install it in one location, then move it, it will still be looking for the old location.
+To fix this, uninstall otoole, then reinstall it in the new location.
+I have put an issue on Otooles github about this so maybe it will be fixed.

 ## 4. Adding results to config yml files
 To add results (e.g., capacity factor) you need to edit the following files:
 - osemosys.txt